capstone-mgh/capstone-mgh.github.io/ml.md

 The results of parameter tuning are displayed below:

 Key takeaways:
 - First, more layers does improve performance.
-We do not expect 16 or 19 layers to be necessaryy given the simplicity of our training data, so we start with 4 layers and add two more each time.
+We do not expect 16 or 19 layers to be necessary given the simplicity of our training data, so we start with 4 layers and add two more each time.
 We see that there is only a marginal improvement when we go from 6 layers to 8 layers.
 Our algorithm performs reasonably fast (<1 second/ prediction on GPU), so we can afford 8 layers.
 However, if speed does become an issue, we note that we can also get similar performance with a 6 layer network.
 - Second, data augmentation sightly improves performance.
 However, the difference in loss is slight, meaning that data gained from flipping the images only provides a little more information to the network.
 - Third, we confirm our intuition that the last layer activation choice of ReLU is more appropriate than sigmoid.
 We prefer a linear activation since we care about producing predictions relatively smoothly from 0 to 1.
 Meanwhile, a sigmoid activation forces values to either 0 or 1, increasing our error.
 - Finally, we do see that increasing the number of z-axis slices reduces loss.
 However, this network takes roughly 1.7 times longer to train, which also has implications for prediction time.
 Therefore, we prefer a smaller network since over 95% of our data can be contained within 10x128x128 box.

 #### How do we evaluate this model?

 We decide to measure loss using mean squared error since this is a regression problem.
 However, since we are using ReLU, the maximum prediction can be unbounded past 1, so we introduce a slightly modified MSE that clips values greater than 1 to be just 1.

 #### First-layer Kernels